imran1503/SYSC3110Monopoly/README.md

 We decided that implementing the functionality of: Go, Jail, Railroads and utilities early would be in our best intrest.
 As it will save us time when implementing the harder features of the game later on.

 ### Roadmap
+The next steps for this project will involve us moving from the console based interactions to a graphical user interface approach.
+Much later in the projects life there will also be an option to add an AI player into your game.